ajmorss/automatedAFManalysis/README.md

 and finally one contains the retraction data.

   SQL Database:

-  In order to make the program work you will have to go to afm_sql_code\afmsqlcode.py and enter your database information where it says #ENTER DATABASE INFO HERE.

   The database is assumed to have the following tables:

   filelist: A table listing raw data files each with hundreds of experiments.
 It contains data like the buffer the experiments